 Perhaps this exercise, Already 80, can allow you to contemplate these things, bringing what is truly important to light.
 In being more aware of these values, we may already feel the pull of wanting to head in their direction.
 An invitation is to tread lightly—holding values rigidly or wanting to live them at all costs can be tantamount to smothering them.

 Brent Beresford is a PhD Candidate in the Clinical and Research Psychology program at Université du Québec à Montréal (UQÀM), and formerly a therapist at Connecte Montreal Psychology Group.
 The team at Connecte loves writing about ways to boost our mental health and bring psychology into our everyday lives.
-For more helpful tips, check out Connecte’s blogs, podcast, follow @connectepsychology on Instagram or @ConnecteMTL on Twitter, or like us on Facebook.
+For more helpful tips, check out Connecte’s blogs, podcast, follow @connectepsychology on Instagram or like us on Facebook.

 Harris, R. (2007).
 The Happiness Trap: How to Stop Struggling and Start Living.